ottop/lxpanelconfig/README.md

-# lxpanelconfig
+# My LXPanel config
-My LXPanel config
+Put the files in ~/.config/lxpanel